mlswg/mls-architecture/draft-ietf-mls-architecture.md

 key material with the DS.
 This key material represents the initial contribution from each member that will be used in the establishment of the shared group key.
 This initial keying material is authenticated using the Client's identity key.
-Thus, then Client stores:
+Thus, the Client stores:

 * A credential from the Authentication service attesting to the binding between the Member and the Client's identity key.